raganwald/javascript-allonge-six/manuscript/markdown/Interludes/colours.md

   //=> undefined;
 ~~~~~~~~

-That's a pretty straightforward function that implements a mapping from `Bob`, `Carol`, `Ted`, and `Alice` to the drinks 'Allongé', 'Cappuccino', and 'Allongé'.
+That's a pretty straightforward function that implements a mapping from `Bob`, `Carol`, `Ted`, and `Alice` to the drinks 'Ristretto', 'Cappuccino', and 'Allongé'.
 The mapping is encoded implicitly in the code's `switch` statement.

 We can use it in combination with other functions.
 For example, we can find out if the first letter of what someone likes is "c:"